Broome, Western Australia: Sport and recreation

 Broome hosts a lawn bowling club and a golf club.

 Broome is considered to be among the best places in the world to catch sailfish.

 Four soccer clubs compete in the local Broome Football Association's BLiga competition each dry season.
 FC Meatworks, Pearlers, Racing G and Broome Town field sides across men's and women's divisions.

 The town has four Australian rules clubs; Broome Bulls (established 1949), Broome Saints, Broome Towns and Cable Beach all competing in the West Kimberley District League with games played at Haynes Oval.

+UFC lightweight contender, Quillan Salkilld grew up in Broome.

 Culture and entertainment

 Broome is home to the Sun Picture Garden, the oldest operating open-air cinema in the world.

 Marrugeku is a dance company led by co-artistic directors choreographer/dancer Dalisa Pigram and director/dramaturg Rachael Swain, who have worked together for 23 years.
 The company has Indigenous and non-Indigenous Australians working together to create new dance performances, and works from two bases, one in Broome and the other at Carriageworks in Sydney.